unknown321/ipod_theme/README.md

 ```
 Make sure you only run the unpack command that matches your iPod model.
 This automatically downloads the latest firmware, then extracts artwork and translation binaries from it.
 It will also generate a custom firmware that isn't themed, which you can safely ignore.

-Note: The custom firmware for iPod nano 7th generation will be automatically modified to be compatible with both 2012 and 2015 variants, so you don't have to worry about which variant you have.

 #### 2) Unpack and update artwork:

 - Unpack the artwork.